joachimwolff/sparse-neighbors-search/README.md

 	python setup.py install --user --noopenmp

+Version 0.6 drops the support of CUDA.
+However, if you want to try to compile it on your **own risk**:

+	python setup.py install --cuda

 Instead of cloning the repository via git clone and than running the installation, you can do it in one step with pip:

 	pip install git+https://github.com/joachimwolff/minHashNearestNeighbors.git